Mulitas

 • Easy to make.
 This is the kind of dish you can make for busy weeknight dinners or when you need to feed a crowd.

 • Easy customization.
-I have a family of picky eaters, which works well for these!
+I have a family of picky eaters, and it’s easy to change the fillings to suit them.

 • Flank steak OR skirt steak.
-I prefer flank steak as it’s a little more tender but skirt steak also works just as well.
+I prefer flank steak as it’s a little more tender, but skirt steak also works.
+I’ve also tested this recipe using one of my pre-made Mexican beef dishes like carne asada, birria meat, and arrachera, and it worked just as well.

 • Onion and garlic.
 Finely chopped.